yeokm1/doschgpt/README.md

 1. OpenAI requires an API key to use its APIs.
 Follow the [instructions on their website](https://platform.openai.com/account/api-keys) to obtain this key before proceeding.

-2. Downland and start up [http-to-https-proxy](https://github.com/yeokm1/http-to-https-proxy/releases)
+2. Download and start up [http-to-https-proxy](https://github.com/yeokm1/http-to-https-proxy/releases)

 3. The application requires a config file named `doschgpt.ini`.
 Modify the configuration file to suit your needs in this order.
 A sample file can be found with the binary.